open-amt-cloud-toolkit/docs/docs/Reference/productionVault.md

         entrypoint: vault server -config=/vault/config/vault.json
     ```

-3. Create a folder named `vault` located in `./open-amt-cloud-toolkit` driectory and create a new file named `vault.json` with the contents below:
+3. Create a folder named `vault` located in `./open-amt-cloud-toolkit` directory and create a new file named `vault.json` in that folder with the contents below:
     ``` json
     {
         "storage":{